dudeperf3ct/dudeperf3ct.github.io/sensei/sam_altman.md

 People don't stick with products they don’t love.

+You  win people over one person at a time.

 Crowd is right "sometimes".

+ It is easier to start a hard company than an easy company.

 The way things get done in the world are through a combination of focus and personal connection. ~ Charlie Rose